ItsJustPW/thbettingguys/content/collections/pages/cookies.md

         type: text
         text: 'The law states that we can store cookies on your device if they are strictly necessary for the operation of this site.
 For all other types of cookies we need your permission.'
   -
+    type: blockquote
+    content:
+      -
         type: paragraph
         content:
           -
             type: text
             text: 'This site uses different types of cookies.
 Some cookies are placed by third party services that appear on our pages.'
   -
     type: paragraph
+  -
+    type: paragraph
     content:
       -
         type: text
+        marks:
+          -
+            type: italic
-        text: 'Cookie declaration last updated on in 2022:'
+        text: 'Cookie declaration last updated on in 2022.'
 ---